 AMI College Faculty

 AMI’s College Faculty is comprised of faculty members who currently teach at prestigious colleges & universities around Chicago.
 This program is intended for serious minded and more advanced players.
-Current availability is for piano, trumpet, violin, viola and guitar lessons, with respective focus in classical, jazz, and world music.
+Lessons are available for classical, jazz, and world music.

 Remus Badea – Violin/Viola